Tea v. Tisane v. Infusions

 Tisanes are not just an alternative to tea and coffee.
 They are a warm caffeine-free beverage for any time of day.
 In France it is said “For every dish there is a wine, for every maladie there is a tisane.”
 Camomille is a natural tranquilizer; lime is a natural muscle relaxer that helps sleeplessness; and verbena is a sharp citric digestive and nerve soother.
 Mint is known to be calming and refreshing— also especially good for digestion; rosemary is good for the liver; and thyme is an expectorant and antispasmodic.

 Modern tisanes, like the teas we have at Boketto, are healthy but chosen for their updated flavor range.
-From elegant aniseed and fennel blends to sweet orange, cardamom and cinnamon infusions or unconventional associations based on herbalism and homeopathy.

 SHOP

-Loose-leaf Herbal Tonics by Rasananda Ayurveda
+Loose-leaf Herbal Infusions by Rasananda Ayurveda

-Ceremonial Grade Organic Matcha by Morihata
+100% Organic Matcha by Laka

 Baking with Tisanes and Teas